-- (1) The term "adversely affected employment" means employment in a firm or appropriate subdivision of a firm, if workers of such firm or subdivision are eligible to apply for adjustment assistance under this chapter. - (2) The term "adversely affected worker" means an individual who, because of lack of work in adversely affected employment- - (A) has been totally or partially separated from such employment, or - (B) has been totally separated from employment with the firm in a subdivision of which such adversely affected employment exists.
+- (1) The term "adversely affected employment" means employment in a firm or appropriate subdivision of a firm, if workers of such firm or subdivision are eligible to apply for adjustment assistance under this part. - (2) The term "adversely affected worker" means an individual who, because of lack of work in adversely affected employment- - (A) has been totally or partially separated from such employment, or - (B) has been totally separated from employment with the firm in a subdivision of which such adversely affected employment exists. - (3) Repealed - (4) The term "average weekly wage" means one-thirteenth of the total wages paid to an individual in the high quarter.
+For purposes of this computation, the high quarter shall be that quarter in which the individual's total wages were highest among the first 4 of the last 5 completed calendar quarters immediately before the quarter in which occurs the week with respect to which the computation is made.
+Such week shall be the week in which total separation occurred, or, in cases where partial separation is claimed, an appropriate week, as defined in regulations prescribed by the Secretary.